-Opportunities include a 4.5 gen fighter jet program for the German Air Force; anti-submarine warfare (ASW) / anti-surface warfare (ASuW) helicopters for the German Navy; exo-atmospheric engagement systems for German F124 frigates; Search and rRscue (SAR) helicopters for the German Federal Armed Forces (Bundeswehr); heavy lift helicopters for the German Army; gas turbines for 4 multi-role combat ships (MKS 180) for the German Navy; Scalable Space Inertial Reference Units (SSIRU-L) for SARah, Germany's radar reconnaissance satellite constellation; lightning detection services to help support the aviation industry clients of the German Meteorological Office (DWD); integrated air and missile defense system (TLVS) for the Bundeswehr.
+Opportunities include a 4.5 gen fighter jet program for the German Air Force; anti-submarine warfare (ASW) / anti-surface warfare (ASuW) helicopters for the German Navy; exo-atmospheric engagement systems for German F124 frigates; Search and Rescue (SAR) helicopters for the German Federal Armed Forces (Bundeswehr); heavy lift helicopters for the German Army; gas turbines for 4 multi-role combat ships (MKS 180) for the German Navy; Scalable Space Inertial Reference Units (SSIRU-L) for SARah, Germany's radar reconnaissance satellite constellation; integrated air and missile defense system (TLVS) for the Bundeswehr; large twin-engine transport helicopters for the German Federal Police; lightning detection services to help support the aviation industry clients of the German Meteorological Office (DWD).

 Other Web Resources

 HANSE-AEROSPACE e.V.
 (Largest independent association of aerospace suppliers and service providers in Germany)

 ALROUND (Association of aerospace-oriented SMEs in Germany)